 INFJ stands for Introversion, iNtuitive, Feeling and Judging.
 This indicates that they are a person who is energized by spending time alone, who focuses on ideas and concepts, who makes decisions based on emotions and values, and who prefers to be planned and organized.

-People with the Introverted Intuitive Feeling Judging (INFJ) personality type make up just one percent of the population, making them the rarest of the 16 personalities.
-They are part of the Diplomat group.
-If you identify as an INFJ, your main method of assessing the people and situations around you is intuition.
-Since your primary focus is inward, you deal with things according to how you feel about them.
-The facts of a situation are secondary to how it aligns with your feelings and values.
+An INFJs main method of assessing the people and situations around them is intuition.
+Since their primary focus is inward, they deal with things according to how they feel about them.
+The facts of a situation are secondary to how it aligns with their feelings and values.

-Other people describe you as gentle and caring, while you see yourself as a highly intuitive and complex individual.
-It is extremely important to you to have order and systems in place in your outer world.
-You spend a lot of time devising the systems that work best for you only to change them when your intuition dictates that something isn’t right.
-More than any other personality type, you have amazingly accurate insights into situations and people.
-It doesn’t take you long to size things up correctly.
+Other people describe INFJs as gentle and caring.
+Yet, they see themselves as a highly intuitive and complex individuals.
+It is extremely important to INFJs to have order and systems in place in their outer world.
+They spend a lot of time devising the systems that work best for them, only to change them when their intuition dictates that something isn’t right.
+More than any other personality type, INFJs have amazingly accurate insights into situations and people.
+It doesn’t take them long to size things up correctly.